AmaniAli95/billplz-onpay-transaction-scraper/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-This repository contains a Python script for automating data extraction and analysis from the Billplz payment gateway.
+This repository contains a Python script for automating data extraction and analysis from the Billplz and Onpay payment gateway.
 The script handles the entire process including:
 - Logging into Billplz using your credentials
 - Navigating to the transaction and reporting pages
 - Downloading transaction data as CSV files